malthefogsporring/malthefogsporring.github.io/_pages/algebraic-geometry.md

 </style>
 Sequel to our reading group on "Commutative algebra with a view towards algebraic geometry" by David Eisenbud, this is a reading group on algebraic geometry following ["The Rising Sea"](http://math.stanford.edu/~vakil/216blog/FOAGaug2922public.pdf)) (**Note:** new version) by Ravi Vakil.
 No longer are we content with just "a view towards algebraic geometry" - we are diving in head-first!

-We meet on Fridays at 2PM for talks, and Wednesdays at TBD for exercises.
+We meet on Fridays at 2PM for talks, and Wednesdays at 1PM in Bayes 5.45 for exercises.
 Hybrid participation is also possible - please get in touch at Malthe (dot) Sporring (at) ed.ac.uk to be added to the mailing list.

 The reading group is organized joint with [Willow Bevington](https://capnjackbevs.github.io/).